A WEEKEND IN: MARGATE

 Breakfast included.
 We can only think of two other words less relevant in our lives and that’s ‘all inclusive’.
 As it is, there aren’t enough meals in the day to fit in every food spot on our list, so we can’t be wasting one at our accommodation.
 Margate is full of breakfast, brunch and coffee spots and here’s a round-up of our faves.

-First was the hunt for a good coffee and Doubloons - a new pop-up on the block - delivered, with their innovative and unusual cold brew blends.
+First was the hunt for a good coffee and Doubloons delivered with their innovative and unusual cold brew blends, we originally found this spot on our first visit when it was a mere pop up, back a year later and they have their very own shop front which we love to see!
 Be quick, this is only around until the end of September 2023.
 Big Shot Diner is hot on filter coffee and can be found along the parade, overlooking the golden plains of Margate Beach.
 Clue’s in the name, Big Shot Diner also serves up diner-style food - think mammoth grilled cheese sandwiches and loaded waffles.
 For a snack to-go, Staple Stores is a new artisanal bakery located in the Turner Contemporary gallery, and is known for its impressive cronuts and pastry creations.
 Oast is another wholesome neighbourhood bakery on the way to Cliftonville, a short wander along the seafront, turning in-land at the iconic beacon that is the Lido pillar, and head straight for their delicious chocolate orange cardamom buns and freshly-baked breads.
 Savoury-philes should seek out Picnic Deli, the trendy provisions stockist for all your sandwich, cheese and natural wine needs.
 One of stokey’s finest, The Good Egg, has made the journey from the big smoke to the seaside.
 This Middle Eastern-inspired brunch house is famous for its babka and is great for a quick bite to take away, or to dine in with the shakshuka and its proper brunch menu.
 For hearty sandos, homemade sausage rolls and a hint of sea-view, Forts Cafe oozes east-end hipster whether you like to admit you love it or not.
 Meanwhile, very much the opposite lies waiting back in the old town; Wildes is the ultimate all-day boozy brunch spot with rattan interiors, chillout tunes and a day-to-night vibe that spills out onto the streets.

 Lunch & dinner